cdchenyoufu/sql-autocomplete/readme.md

    - CTRL Space auto complete partial table name or tableName.fieldName
    - CTRL Space at anytime will bring up table list
    - trigger auto suggest at proper times with proper context automatically (only)
+   - support for table aliases (parsed incrementally as you type and on big changes like paste)

 to do:
-   - bug in ocx: if last char of table name is numeric intellisense for fields will not fire
-   - handle table alias
-   - if only one table queried, auto suggest unqualified field names when context is right
+   - if only one table queried, auto suggest unqualified field names after WHERE, AND etc

 dependencies: (installed with pdfstreamdumper and yara workbench)
    - open source Scintilla syntax highlight control written in C (300kb to 1mb)